-SBA will designate a CDC as an ALP CDC for up to two years and may renew the designation for additional periods of up to two years.
+SBA will designate a CDC as an ALP CDC for up to 2 years and may renew the designation for additional periods of up to 2 years.

-- 4. Renewal of an ALP CDC's designation: - a) Ninety days prior to the end of the term, the CDC should apply in writing for renewal of its designation to the Lead SBA Field Office.
-The application for renewal must address all of the requirements found at 13 CFR §§ 120.840 and 120.841 and submit the required items noted in paragraphs V.B.1 and 2 above. - b) The Lead SBA Field Office will review the CDC's application and send its recommendation to OCRM for final determination. - Recognition of ALP Status Between SBA Offices
+4. Renewal of an ALP CDC's designation:

+Ninety days prior to the end of the term, the CDC should apply in writing for renewal of its designation to OCRM at CDCAnnualReports@sba.gov.
+The application for renewal must address all of the requirements found at 13 CFR §§ 120.840 and 120.841 and submit the required items noted in paragraphs V.B.1 and 2 above.
+OCRM will solicit comments and a recommendation from the Lead SBA Office's District Director, District Counsel, SLPC, the appropriate loan servicing center, and other field offices, if applicable.

+5. Recognition of ALP Status Between SBA Offices